-- Globally Recognized Innovator Played a Key Role in the Discovery and Vector Development of New AAV Serotypes -
+- Globally Recognized Innovator Played a Key Role in the Discovery and

 “I am delighted to have the opportunity to be a part of the IVERIC bio team,” stated Dr. Gao.
 “I am impressed with the progress that IVERIC bio had made with their diverse pipeline of novel gene therapy solutions to treat orphan inherited retinal diseases (IRDs).
 I look forward to working closely with the team to help build and maximize the potential of the Company’s gene therapy programs.”

 “Dr. Gao is a world-renowned scientist and researcher who is a pioneer in AAV gene delivery technology,” stated

 Dr. Gao is an internationally recognized gene therapy researcher who has played a key role in the discovery and characterization of a new family of adeno-associated virus (AAV) serotypes, which was instrumental in reviving the gene therapy field, providing technology to enable potential treatments for many currently untreatable human diseases.
 For nearly 30 years of his scientific research career, Dr. Gao has primarily focused on molecular genetics and viral vector gene therapy for rare genetic diseases, with research encompassing disease gene cloning, causative mutation identification, pathomechanism investigation, animal modeling, novel viral vector discovery and engineering for in vivo gene delivery, vector biology, preclinical and clinical gene therapy product development, and viral vector manufacturing for preclinical and clinical gene therapy applications, as well as development of technology platforms for novel approaches for human gene therapy.